9andresc/restful-web-api-design-with-node.js/README.md

 the flush interval of the writing log are configurable parameters, which can be further adjusted in order to be adequate for the application load.

+#### Key Difference Between Key/Value and Document Stores
+Unlike a key/value store, document stores support indexing and searching for data based on different criteria, for example, attributes of a given document.
+This brings greater flexibility in comparision to key/value stores.

+#### MongoDB
+Is an open-source document database with built-in support for the JSON format.
+It provides a full index support, based on any of the available attributes in a document.
+It is ideal for high-availability scenarios due to its scalability features.

+#### Mongoose
+Is a module that connects Node.js to MongoDB ia an object document mapper (ODM) style.
+It offers the create, read, update and delete functionalities for documents stored in the database.
+Mongoose defines the structure of the used documents using schemas.
+The schema is smallest unit of data definition in Mongoose.
+A model is built out of a schema definition.
+It is a constructor-like function that can be used to create or query documents.
+Documents are instances of a model and represent one-to-one mapping to the documents stored in MongoDB.
+The schema-model-document hierarchy provides a self-descriptive way of defining objects and allows easy data validation.